 Is it paranormal or is it just slow shutter speed?

 Most people that are investigating or attending ghost tours or even just at an alleged ‘haunted’ location just for kicks are probably doing it at night time.
 This however can cause all sorts of problems if you are planning on shooting photos.
 Do you find that when you are taking photos in the dark or low light without a flash your camera struggles to focus?
 Are a lot of your images blurry?
-This because your camera is operating at what is called a slow shutter speed.
+This is because your camera is operating at what is called a slow shutter speed.
 This can cause problems when reviewing photos as people often mistake a blurry person for a potential 'apparition'.
 Having a basic understanding of shutter speed and how to avoid motion blur is really important to know if you are going to be taking photos as part of your paranormal investigation.

 Smart phones are also a really popular tool for photos and almost everyone brings one to a location to snap a few shots.
 It brings a whole new complicated element to the table that can be difficult to understand as it doesn’t have a shutter as such.
 A phone camera doesn’t have moving parts like a DSLR has.
 The same applies for your regular cheap digital camera.
 They have an electronic image sensor instead.
 This image sensor activates for a certain amount of time, which determines how much light these sensors turn on for.
 It is the same concept as above, just works a little differently.
 If it is dark, the sensor will need to be activated longer so that there is enough light in the shot.
-Some phones do allow you to adjust the shutter speed, some you have to get apps for, but most people using a mobile phone, will not be adjusting their shutter speed (I know I sure don’t).
+Some phones and digital cameras do allow you to adjust the shutter speed, some you have to get apps for, but most people using a mobile phone, will not be adjusting their shutter speed (I know I sure don’t).
 You can get really technical if you want to, but you are probably already aware from personal experience, in low light, both phones and these digital cameras do not function well at all.
 They find it difficult to focus and sometimes it seems to take a couple of seconds for the phone to take the photo after you press the button.
 This means it is using a very slow shutter speed and the subject is usually pretty blurry (even though the flash will still fire if it is set to on or auto).
-The other problem with mobile phones is that unless you hold them completely still, you will get the ‘camera shake’ element.
+The other problem with both mobile phones and digital cameras is that unless you hold them completely still, you will get the ‘camera shake’ element.
 How many times have you had to retake that selfie because it was blurry or someone in the shot has moved?
 Another thing that can happen is that there can be a build up on phone lenses.
 Front facing lenses are the worst for collecting oils from your skin or make up.
 Do you notice that you are cleaning your lens because things are coming up a bit blurry?
 Think about a combination of all of these things too.
 There is a lot to consider.

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum